 2.2.1.3 VHF data exchange systemdata exchange between terrestrial stations and satellite

 Taking the large footprint of the satellite into consideration, and the subsequent risk of the satellite receiving many ships transmissions simultaneously, the channels 1026 and 1086 are dedicated ship to satellite uplink.
-This would avoid terrestrial VDE communications to reduce the probability of satellite detection of ship to satellite communication.
+This would avoid terrestrial VDE communications reducing the probability of satellite detection of ships.
 The SAT up3 extension channels 1024, 1084, 1025 and 1085 are allocated to have the possibility of increased data speed in the uplink.

-The SAT downlink channels 2024, 2084, 2025 and 2085 are shared with the terrestrial VDE shore-to-ship where terrestrial transmissions.
+The SAT downlink channels 2024, 2084, 2025 and 2085 are shared with the terrestrial VDE shore-to-ship transmissions.
 On these channels SAT transmission will have priority.
 The SAT downlink channels are used both for broadcast and for SAT-to-ship point to point.

 2.3 Channel plan C